-The following details the testing procedures our team chose to evaluate the final device to their respective ER's.
+The following details the testing procedures our team chose to evaluate the final device with respect to the targeted engineering values

 Weight

 The weight of the device was tested by placing the box and belt on a bathroom scale.
 The scale was already owned by a team member.